ETJeanMachine/public-vault/README.md

-# public-vault
+# Public Vault
-Public Obsidian Vault
+This is my public Obsidian Vault.
+Everything in here is non-confidential and is stored publicly.